 German Shepherd Lab Mix Appearance

 A common deciding factor when it comes to purchasing a dog is the potential for full-grown size.

-Due to the size of the German Shepherd and Labrador, a German Shepherd and Labrador mix will most definitely mature to be a medium- to large-sized dog.
+Due to the size of the German Shepherd and Labrador, a cross between them will mature to be a medium- to large-sized dog.